nicolaprezza/ebwt2InDel/README.md

-# ebwt2snp - version 2
+# ebwt2InDel

 ### Overview

-New version of ebwt2snp.
-This version works directly on the input BWT and does not require building the LCP and GSA arrays.
+ebwt2InDel is the new version of ebwt2snp (https://github.com/nicolaprezza/ebwt2snp).
+The new version detect also InDels and works directly on the input BWT, without building the LCP and GSA arrays.
 This is about 8 times more space-efficient (but slightly slower) than version 1.

-The **ebwt2snp** suite can be used to discover SNPs/indels inside one or between two sets of reads (fasta/fastq) *without* aligning them to  a reference genome (alignment-free, **reference-free**) by just analyzing the Burrows-Wheeler Transform of the dataset.
+The **ebwt2InDel** suite can be used to discover SNPs/indels inside one or between two sets of reads (fasta/fastq) *without* aligning them to  a reference genome (alignment-free, **reference-free**) by just analyzing the Burrows-Wheeler Transform of the dataset.
 The output is a fasta file (in KisSNP2 format) where sequences are the contexts surrounding the identified SNPs/indels.
 The suite finds its main use in applications where no reference genome is known (alignment-free, reference-free variation discovery), but could also lead to the discovery of variations not detected by standard alignment-based tools (which suffer from issues such as low-quality reference, alignment-dependent biases, and difficulty of aligning fragments containing gaps or inversions).
 Examples of use include:

 - **Genotyping**: given a read set of an individual, find Heterozygous sites.
 - **Metagenomics**: given a read set containing DNA sequenced from many individuals (possibly of unknown species and unknown number), find differences between their genomes.
 For example, when run on a bacteria sample, the tool can be used to isolate fragments covering antibiotic-resistent genes (since not all bacteria will be resistent, this event will appear as a SNP/INDEL and will be detected by the tool).